Les Moonves Accuser: 'It's About Stopping This Behavior'

 Last year, a string of allegations against disgraced mega-producer Harvey Weinstein helped to fuel the #MeToo movement and prompted very public soul-searching in Hollywood and in media organizations.
 NPR is among those organizations that have fired or suspended male executives accused of harassment.

-"When the whole Harvey Weinstein story broke it just pushed all the buttons," says Kirgo.
+"When the whole Harvey Weinstein story broke, it just pushed all the buttons," says Kirgo.
 "And I just said this is the time — finally.
 You know, there is now a support system."

 Moonves has been a high-profile supporter of efforts to reform the media and entertainment fields.
-He's part of the Commission on Sexual Harassment and Advancing Equality in the Workplace, led by Anita Hill.
+He is part of the Commission on Sexual Harassment and Advancing Equality in the Workplace, led by Anita Hill, who accused then-Supreme Court nominee Clarence Thomas of harassment in 1991.

-"The hypocrisy is just ridiculous, it's just so blatant," Kirgo said, adding that she had considered contacting Anita Hill after hearing he was on the commission.
+"The hypocrisy is just ridiculous, it's just so blatant," Kirgo said, adding that she had considered contacting Hill after hearing he was on the commission.

-She described this moment as a painful time.
+Kirgo described this moment as a painful time.
 "I think when you're trying to redefine a culture it's just ... it's messy and it's hard and difficult."